Pat-Groesser/docker-symfony-test/README.md

 _This is an example you can use any [symfony](https://symfony.com/doc/current/setup.html#creating-symfony-applications) project creation command._

-You a ready to go !
+You are ready to go !
+You can check that your app is running on your web browser at `localhost:8080`.

 ### Configuration